Frequently asked questions

 The short duration of the RYA First Aid course does, however, impose some practical limitations on the amount of time that can be spent on the wide variety of topics that are expected to be covered in a single day.

-It may be possible (dependent on trainer availability) to add this content to a REC Emergency 16-hour first aid course and provide dual certification for a nominal fee.
+It may be possible (dependent on trainer availability) to add this content to a REC 16-hour outdoor first aid course and provide dual certification for a nominal fee.
 Please contact us well in advance to discuss whether this is possible.

 I'm an RYA First Aid Instructor.
 Have you got something more advanced for me?